What does Mathematical Understanding look like at the Coastal Federation?

 We know a high-quality mathematics curriculum is vital in providing secure foundations in mathematics.
 We value the importance of a mathematics curriculum which challenges and stretches our children’s understanding.
 We believe that our carefully designed curriculum allows our children to understanding the world around them, gives them the ability to reason mathematically, grows their appreciation of the beauty and power of mathematics, and develops a sense of enjoyment and curiosity about the subject.

 At the Coastal Federation we believe that mathematics should allow children to deepen their understanding through a carefully sequenced curriculum which ensures children’s fluency, reasoning and problem solving is interconnected in their daily lessons.
+This is why we follow a maths mastery approach and are currently taking part in the National College for Teaching Mathematics (NCTM) Mastery development programme.

 How do we teach and enhance children’s knowledge in Mathematical Understanding?